cgeoga/BesselK.jl/README.md

 my_mle = some_optimizer(init_params, nll, nllg, nllh, ...)
 ```
 Or something like that.
 You of course do not *have* to do it this way, and could
-manually implement the gradient and Hessian of the likelihood, and manual
+manually implement the gradient and Hessian of the likelihood after manually
+creating derivatives of the covariance function itself (see
+`./example/matern.jl` for a demo of that), and manual implementations,
-implementations will be faster if they are thoughtful enough.
-But what I mean to
+particularly for the Hessian, will be faster if they are thoughtful enough.
+But
-emphasize here is that in general you should *not* be doing manual chain rule or
+what I mean to emphasize here is that in general you should *not* be doing
-derivative computations of your covariance function itself.
-Let the AD handle
+manual chain rule or derivative computations of your covariance function itself.
-that for you and enjoy the power that Julia's composability offers.
+Let the AD handle that for you and enjoy the power that Julia's composability
+offers.

 # Limitations